 Ontario, San Bernardino County: The Ontario Mills Mall is one of Southern California's busiest malls.
 It is ultra-conveniently located for both locals and travelers at the junction of Interstate 10 and Interstate 15.
 The Ontario Mills Mall and the surrounding cluster of shopping centers offer scads of shopping, a large choice of restaurants, two large movie theaters, and other entertainment choices, as well.
 It's a hybrid mall, featuring both true factory outlet stores as well as "regular" retail stores.
 At this location, because of the center's emphasis on discounts, most of the "full price" shops DO feature a discount section, a clearance aisle, or at least some generous sale racks.
 Here's a link to the Ontario Mills website.
 Or, to see pictures and read our remarks, please check out our Here's a link to the Ontario Mills Mall review.

 Orange (city); Orange County: The Outlets at Orange is a popular outdoor shopping, dining and entertainment hot spot several miles from the world-famous Disneyland theme park.
 It's attractive, large, and equally popular with shopping enthusiasts, entertainment buffs, and restaurant-lovers.
 This means that on weekends, you're sure to find crowds!
 The huge sea of free parking here can be a handy feature, at times.
 And yet, most weekdays will give you quite a calm and bustle-free experience.
-For your convenience, here's a link to the Ontario Mills website.
+(Note: if it has been awhile since you've been here, you may know this mall better by its former name, The Block at Orange.)
+For your convenience, here's a link to the Outlets at Orange website.

 San Clemente, southern Orange County: The Outlets at San Clemente are new...and still growing.
 In 2019, they will be opening new stores...and a adding a movie theater!
 This beautiful easy-going center is fun simply for strolling...but the shopping is very nice, too.
 Currently, the mall has around 55 outlet stores, featuring popular, but typical, name brands.
 The biggest reason to drive to San Clemente is the ambience here.
 The medium size of this mall won't wear you out, and you'll have fresh ocean breezes as you meander from store to store.
 Direct access to I-5 makes the mall easy to reach and to see.
 Here's the Outlets at San Clemente website for complete info.